-God's divine plan for mankind is revealed in the two Testaments and that is why we reread and relive the events of salvation history contained in the Old and New Testaments in the Church's Liturgy.
+God reveals His divine plan for humanity in the two Testaments, and that is why we read and relive the events of salvation history contained in the Old and New Testaments in the Church's Liturgy.
 The Catechism teaches that the Liturgy reveals the unfolding mystery of God's plan as we read the Old Testament in light of the New and the New Testament in light of the Old (CCC 1094-1095).

-Sacred Scripture often addresses the problem of pain and suffering.
-Suffering is part of the human condition in a sinful world, and the writers of Scripture offer, through God's inspiration, some very consoling insights that help us in coping with pain and loss.
+Sacred Scripture often addresses the problems of pain and suffering.
+Suffering is part of the human condition, and the writers of Scripture offer, through God's inspiration, consoling insights that help us cope with physical and emotional pain, suffering, and loss.
 Human suffering is a consequence of evil in the world.
 God did not create evil (Wis 1:13-14; 2:23-24), but if God is the source of all that is good, how can evil exist?
 Evil is the absence of good in the same way darkness is the absence of light.
-The Book of Genesis shows us that all God creates is good in itself (repeated 7 times in Gen 1:4, 10, 12, 19, 21, 25, 31).
-God created a perfect, though finite, world; but in order to create a perfect people, God had to allow man the freedom necessary to love.
+The Book of Genesis shows us that all God creates is good in itself (repeated seven times in Gen 1:4, 10, 12, 19, 21, 25, 31).
+God created a perfect, though finite, world; but to create a perfect people, God had to allow man the freedom necessary to love.
 Love is the greatest expression of human good.
-Without love the world God created would be less than perfect, and without human freedom there can be no love (CCC 1604).
-But with this freedom comes the possibility of sin and sin generates suffering, pain, and death.
-God did not create evil, but He allowed it as a consequence of Adam's free-will decision to rebel against the goodness of God in deciding for himself what was good and what was evil (Gen 3:1-7), bringing about a human tragedy that made the world less than God had made it.
+Without love, the world God created would be less than perfect, and without human freedom, there can be no love (CCC 1604).
+However, with this freedom comes the possibility of sin, and sin generates suffering, pain, and death.
+God did not create evil, but He allowed it as a consequence of Adam's free-will decision to rebel against the goodness of God.
+Adam made the choice to decide for himself what was good and what was evil (Gen 3:1-7; CCC 412, 396), bringing about a human tragedy that made the world less than God had made it.

+St. Mark's message from Christ in the Gospel Reading is as relevant to us today as it was to the Jews of the 1st century AD.
+Repent, believe in the Gospel, and offer yourself to Jesus for spiritual healing.
+Then, commit yourself to Christ and serve Him as Your Lord and Savior.
 God the Son came into the world to free mankind from slavery to sin and death.
-Our suffering becomes His suffering when we unite ourselves to Him and the pain He bore in His humanity: both the emotional pain in the betrayal of His own people and the physical pain He suffered in His Passion.
-He suffered that mankind might be redeemed, and it is His promise that our sufferings, as a result of sin in the world, will have value (Rom 8:17; CCC 1460).
-We will be rescued from sin and death, and He will take the faithful who have suffered into Heaven where there is only love and eternal beatitude in the presence of the Most Holy Trinity.
+Our suffering becomes His suffering when we unite ourselves to Him and the pain He bore in His humanity: both the emotional pain in the betrayal of His people and the physical pain He suffered in His Passion.
+Jesus suffered that mankind might be redeemed, and He promises that our sufferings, as a result of sin in the world, will have value (Rom 8:17; CCC 1460).
+Jesus rescued from sin and death, and He will take the faithful who have suffered into Heaven where there is only love and eternal beatitude in the presence of the Most Holy Trinity.

 The First Reading Job 7:1-4, 6-7 ~ Life is Painful and